rjmfernandes/MicroTimestampConverter/README.md

 And restart our connector.

 We find the first one to be transformed correctly into `9002447236853000` while the second (and any above) into a string, in this case `"9034069636855000"`.
 Although it still process the microseconds correctly (at least until it reaches the maximum value for long in nanoseconds as mentioned before when it can process any further).

+**As mentioned before this issue does not happen anymore with latest versions of the connectors.
+As of 20250414.
+But the value although not a string is still truncated as 9223372036854775 for values bigger than the max handled as long.
+No point doing what's mentioned next since the transformation to string has been fixed.**

 It's not clear to us what triggers this behaviour: starting processing as string even before reaching the limit.
 In any case what we can try is to transform the value into a long after for the cases it is a string.
 We can do that by changing our connector with smt chain: